Travis d'Arnaud Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Travis d'Arnaud (.316 slugging percentage in past 10 games, including no home run), take on starter Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Atlanta Braves, including Travis d'Arnaud (.324 slugging percentage in past 10 games, including zero home run), battle starting pitcher Tristan Beck and the San Francisco Giants at Oracle Park, Sunday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Mets.
+He had a hitless showing in his last game (0-for-4) against the Giants.

 Travis d'Arnaud Game Info & Props vs. the Giants